-- $A \rightarrow B : X :$ entity A sends message X to entity B - $A \leftrightarrow B : X : A$ fetches message X from B - $A \Rightarrow \prod : X : A$ multicasts message X to a set \prod - X, Y: concatenation of messages X and Y - u_P : the public key of user P - $S_P(X)$: digital signature of user P over message X - $E_K(X)$: encryption of message X with key K - h(X): one-way hash function with input X - f: a flag indicating the purpose of a message
+- $A \rightarrow B: X$ : entity A sends message X to entity B - $A \leftrightarrow B : X : A$ fetches message X from B - $A \Rightarrow \prod : X : A$ multicasts message X to a set $\prod$ - X, Y: concatenation of messages X and Y - $u_P$ : the public key of user P - $S_P(X)$ : digital signature of user P over message X - $E_K(X)$ : encryption of message X with key K - h(X) : one-way hash function with input X - f: a flag indicating the purpose of a message

-2. Model and Requirements
+2 Model and Requirements

-In [8], an agent-based commerce system ABECOS is proposed to achieve non-repudiation over electronic transactions.
+In [13], an agent-based commerce system ABECOS is proposed to achieve nonrepudiation over electronic transactions.
 In this system, three principal entities are identified: a buyer, a seller, and a directory agent.
 The directory agent keeps information about other entities and acts as an intermediary broker that helps an entity to find other entities or agents that possess certain required capabilities.
-In this scenario, the intermediary agent is not involved in the non-repudiation protocol (see Figure 1).
+In this scenario, the directory agent is not involved in the nonrepudiation activity (see Figure 1).